SMS and MMS messaging are the two popular texting options businesses and organizations use to communicate with their audience.

 Clearly, MMS does cost more.
 However, it is not prohibitively expensive.
 That is, you can segment your audience and send MMS to those who are more receptive to it while using SMS for the rest.

-Even better, you can switch between MMS or SMS text messages for various campaigns.
+You can also switch between MMS or SMS text messages for various campaigns.
 E.g, a new product launch campaign may have a higher budget – so it can include MMS texting as part of the mobile marketing strategy.
 However, generic engagement texts can still be sent as SMS.

 Please keep in mind – choosing SMS for one campaign does not mean you should forsake MMS for your entire mobile marketing strategy.
-Having a healthy mix of both SMS and MMS texting services is essential to getting the audience’s attention, interacting with them, and encouraging them to take action.
+A healthy mix of SMS and MMS texting services is essential to getting the audience’s attention, interacting with them, and encouraging them to take action.

 When to use SMS for your organization